 The Step by Step Writers’ Workshop aims to engage adults with psychiatric, cognitive, and social disabilities through the healing power of creative writing.
 Through guided exercises, art, guest speakers and discussion, we explore the ways in which language, poetry, literature, storytelling, and other expressive modalities can promote healing, recovery, and authority.

-This hybrid workshop of writing and visual arts combines various methods, modes and styles of expression.
-By examining and exploring the trailblazers that came before us and connecting with the material of contemporary artists, we can find new ways to unlock our own language and encourage new confidence.
-In an environment of women supporting women this workshop offers a unique space combining safety and challenge, allowing freedom and structure for the creative process.
+This five-week workshop combines various methods, genres, and styles of expression.
+By exploring the trailblazers that came before us, and connecting with contemporary artists, we will find new ways to unlock our own language.
+In a supportive environment, this workshop offers a unique space combining safety and challenge, allowing freedom and structure for the creative process.
+Beginners Welcome.

 THE BOSTON PUBLIC LIBRARY SERIES

 Evenings 6:00-7:30.
 Check the Boston Public Library calendar or our Writers Without Margins, Inc on Facebook for listings.